“One’s destination is never a place, but a new way of looking at things.”

 So what to do?
 If you really want to make a contribution, one possibility is giving a donation direct to a local school.
 Another is volunteering at a charitable organization or NGO.
 A third is to simply make the effort to interact with locals.
 Show your interest by spending time with them rather than handing out tokens.

-Accepting a place and it’s people on their terms rather than your own isn’t always easy.
-It takes effort to “embrace the discomfort.”
-But it has been my experience over the years that the potential rewards are many.
-Not least of which is a broader perspective on the world.
-And that is no small thing in this day and age.
+Accepting a place and its people on their terms rather than your own isn’t always easy.
+It can take work to “embrace the discomfort.”
+But it has been my experience over the years that the potential rewards invariably prove to be worth the effort.
+Not least of which is a broader perspective on the world; no small thing at a time in which nationalism seems to be worryingly on the rise in so many different countries.
+I will leave you with a quote that has always resonated with me from Kahlil Gibran’s seminal work, The Prophet: